lf-/blog/src/content/nspirations-on-getting-math-done-faster.md

 +++

 I enjoy math so much that my primary goal is to get it done as quickly as possible.
-In more practical terms, the better I can get stuff done on my Nspire, potentially the higher score I can get on the AP exams.
+In more practical terms, the better I can get stuff done on my Nspire, potentially the higher score I can get on the AP exams \[later note: it was successful\]. <!-- excerpt -->

 The Nspire is not *un*documented, just that the documentation is very well hidden.
 It's also not sorted by how often you might use something.